Architecture and Planning resources

 Databases for architecture and planning

-If you are studying for a UWE Bristol degree at the City School of Architecture in Sri Lanka, you can access most, but not all, of our databases.
+If you are studying for a UWE Bristol degree at an international partner institution, you can access most, but not all, of our databases.
+View databases for students and staff at international partner institutions.

 Workbooks, guides and tutorials

-- FET online library workbook - Introduction to finding information using UWE Bristol Library resources.
+- Study skills for FET - Introduction to finding information using UWE Bristol Library resources.

-- Foundation library online workbook - Introduction to finding information using UWE Bristol Library resources for students studying on a foundation course or foundation year.
+- Study skills for FET (foundation) workbook - Introduction to finding information using UWE Bristol Library resources for students studying on a foundation course or foundation year.

 - FET dissertation and project support workbook - Find information and resources to help you develop the information skills you need to carry out your dissertation or project.